habibtalib/belich/README.md

 - Cache.
 - Minify HTML (with filters by pages and Controller actions): https://github.com/nckg/laravel-minify-html
 - Metrics using: https://gionkunz.github.io/chartist-js/index.html a lightweight library for charts.
+- Life search from index with custom fields.

 ### Casting the fields before storage